American Music Awards: 10 things you missed, from Taylor Swift’s speech to Jennifer Lopez and Maluma’s duet

 FAVORITE ALBUM — SOUL/R&B

-Doja Cat “Hot Pink”
+Doja Cat, “Hot Pink”

-Summer Walker “Over It”
+Summer Walker, “Over It”

-The Weeknd “After Hours” — winner
+The Weeknd, “After Hours” — winner

 FAVORITE SONG — POP/ROCK

-Lewis Capaldi “Someone You Loved”
+Lewis Capaldi, “Someone You Loved”

-Dua Lipa “Don’t Start Now” — winner
+Dua Lipa, “Don’t Start Now” — winner

-Post Malone “Circles”
+Post Malone, “Circles”

-Roddy Ricch “The Box”
+Roddy Ricch, “The Box”

-The Weeknd “Blinding Lights”
+The Weeknd, “Blinding Lights”

 FAVORITE SONG — COUNTRY

-Dan + Shay with Justin Bieber “10,000 Hours” — winner
+Dan + Shay with Justin Bieber, “10,000 Hours” — winner

-Maren Morris “The Bones”
+Maren Morris, “The Bones”

-Blake Shelton with Gwen Stefani “Nobody But You”
+Blake Shelton with Gwen Stefani, “Nobody But You”

 FAVORITE FEMALE ARTIST — SOUL/R&B